 Any child or youth, including migrant and unaccompanied youth, who lacks a fixed, regular and adequate nighttime residence is considered homeless and McKinney-Vento eligible for assistance and services.
-This includes children and youth who are temporarily sharing housing with others due to loss of housing or economic hardship, those living in hotels, camping grounds, emergency shelters, cars, bus or train stations and those awaiting foster care in temporary placements.
-For more information. or are see https://www.psd401.net/departments/student-services/homeless-assistance or Policy 3115 and 3115p.
+This includes children and youth who are temporarily sharing housing with others due to loss of housing or economic hardship, those living in hotels, camping grounds, emergency shelters, cars, bus or train stations and those awaiting foster care or are in temporary placements.
+For more information, see the Peninsula School District's Student Services webpage, Homeless Assistance or Policy 3115 and Procedure 3115p.
 If you have a student/child who may qualify for McKinney-Vento services or would like more information, please contact Becky Maffei, McKinney-Vento liaison at (253) 530-1078 or email: maffeir@psd401.net